avalon60/ctk_theme_builder/docs/deployment.md

 OR

-`.\ctk_theme_builder` (Windows)
+eone`.\ctk_theme_builder` (Windows)

-#### Path Variable
+#### PATH Variable
-If you don't want to include the pathname to the CTk Theme Builder launch script, you can always change your PATH variable, to include the installation directory.
+If you don't want to include the pathname to the CTk Theme Builder script, you can always change your operating system PATH variable, to include the installation directory.

 #### Desktop Launchers
 Most operating systems, with a Graphical User Interface, tend to provide a launcher mechanism which can be set up on the desktop.